tcoopman/irmin-tutorial/src/Contents.md

 # Custom content types

 At some point working with `Irmin` you will probably want to move beyond using the default content types.
 This section will explain how custom datatypes can be implemented using [Irmin.Type](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html).
-Before continuing with these examples make sure to read through the [official documentation](https://docs.mirage.io/irmin/Irmin/Type/index.html), which does a good job of outlining what types are defined and an overview of how they're used.
+Before continuing with these examples make sure to read through the [official documentation](https://docs.mirage.io/irmin/Irmin/Type/index.html), which has information about the defined types and how they're used.

+...

-Now that you've read through the documentation, let's create a custom type and define the functions required by [Irmin.Contents.S](https://docs.mirage.io/irmin/Irmin/Contents/module-type-S/index.html).
-I will show you a few examples:
+Now that you've read through the documentation, let's create some custom types by defining the functions required by [Irmin.Contents.S](https://docs.mirage.io/irmin/Irmin/Contents/module-type-S/index.html).
+I will walk you through a few examples:

 - [Counter](#counter)
 - [Record](#record)